-Note: Simply by cleaning and organizing your computer registry you can free up tons of resources for video streaming and other high performance computer tasks.
+Note: Simply by detecting and removing spyware and malware you can free up tons of resources for video streaming and other high performance computer tasks.

 How Does Streaming Video Work?

 Streaming video or streaming media allows the Web user to avoid waiting to download a large file before seeing the video or hearing the sound.
 Instead, the media is sent in a continuous stream and is played as it arrives.
 The compression of the video allows it to be played simultaneously.
 Depending on your choice of media player and the file’s compression rate, the time it takes for the video to stream may vary.

 The file is hosted on a server which can “multi-cast” the same file to multiple users at the same time.
 When you click on the video it is partially loaded before you can access it.
 This is known as “buffering”.
 Now lets take a look on how to cut down on buffering time, stop slow streaming video and eliminate choppy PC video playback.

 How to make Streaming Video and Media load faster.

 There are two aspects that are responsible for the slow streaming video.
 These are the computer’s ability to “play” the file and your computer’s ability to “receive” the file.